7 Effective Home Remedies To Prevent Baby’s Mouth Ulcers

 1. Herpes simplex virus (cold sore virus): These ulcers are usually seen in the age group of one to three years.
 Cold sores in babies present as clusters of up to ten or more ulcers occurring together on gums, tongue, and lips.
 Ulcers are also seen around lips and mouth.
 They are often accompanied by fever and difficulty in swallowing (1).
 Read more about herpes simplex virus.iA virus causing contagious (cold) sores, often around the genitals or the mouth

 1. Canker sores: Canker soresiNon-contagious painful sores inside the mouth are a type of ulcer commonly seen in babies and toddlers, they are also known as aphthous ulcers or aphthous stomatitis (3).
-There are a variety of reasons for canker sores in babies, such as accidental injuries, allergies, or nutritional deficiences, among others.
+Canker sores in babies can be caused by various reasons, such as accidental injuries, allergies, and nutritional deficiencies.

 1. Oral thrush: The candida InfectioniInfection caused by fungal species named Candida albicans, usually affecting the skin and mucous membrane of the oral cavity can cause inflammation, which may result in white-colored ulcers on the inner lips, gums, palate, and tongue (4).